Migraine – Symptoms, Causes and Treatment

 - Getting constipated or having diarrhea

-Sensory aura is usually unilateral, involving the hand, arm, shoulder and face.
+- Sensory Symptoms: Sensory aura is usually unilateral, involving the hand, arm, shoulder, and face.
 It can be felt as a tingling sensation or a numb sensation in the aforementioned body parts.
+The post-normal period includes visual, motor, sensory, language, and brainstem manifestations.
+All the symptoms felt during the aura are fully and completely reversible within 60 minutes.

-- Visual aura is seeing wavy lines and flashing lights.
-Language aura is of mild severity and includes the wrong usage of a word or using a word that does not exist commonly called paraphasic errors.
-Motor aura involves transient weakness of the hand and arm mostly.
+- Language Aura: Language aura is of mild severity and includes the wrong usage of a word or using a word that does not exist, commonly called paraphasic errors.

-On the other hand, few patients present only with the aura, without the headache.
-The aura is followed by unilateral throbbing headache in the majority of patients, though bilateral headache may also be present.
+On the other hand, a few patients present only with the aura, without the headache.
+The aura is followed by a unilateral throbbing headache in the majority of patients, though a bilateral headache may also be present.
 After the headache, during the post-normal period, patients usually have a migraine hangover wherein they feel extremely tired and wrung out.

 Causes of Migraine